Panasonic ZS200 Comparison Review

 The Panasonic Lumix DC-ZS200 (called Panasonic TZ200 in some regions) is a fixed lens compact camera that was officially introduced in February 2018 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic ZS200 has a Camera Elo of 2247.
+Is the Panasonic ZS200 a good camera?
+The ZS200 has a Camera Elo of 2338.
 This rating puts the ZS200 among the top 30 percent of all superzoom compact cameras.
-In terms of its sensor size category (one inch cameras), the ZS200 ranks among the top 50 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+In terms of its sensor size category (one inch cameras), the ZS200 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 4-star performance rating.